Juejuemu/JavaScript-Course-Assignments/README.md

 # JavaScript Course Assignments Repository

 Welcome to the JavaScript Course Assignments repository!
-This collection showcases various projects and assignments completed as part of a JavaScript class.
+This collection showcases various projects and assignments completed as part of a JavaScript class taken in 2020.
 Each project demonstrates key JavaScript concepts, including DOM manipulation, event handling, and interactive web development.

 ## 📂 Included Assignments